Santo Domingo De Los Colorados Santo Domingo De Los Tsachilas, Ecuador Travel Guide

 The First city of the americas can serve as a starting point for journeys into the Ecuadorian Amazon.

-Travel to the Amazon rainforest basin from Santo Domingo can involve bus journeys of 4-6 hours.
+Travel to the Amazon rainforest basin from Santo Domingo can involve bus journeys of 4-SIX hours.

 The Terminal Terrestre in Santo Domingo provides extensive connections to major cities and regions across Ecuador.

-Local and national tour operators can arrange multi-day packages that include transport and accommodation to these broader destinations.
+Local and national tour operators can set up multi-day packages that include transport and accommodation to this group broader destinations.

-Factor in travel time and road conditions when planning trips to different geographical regions of Ecuador.
+Factor in travel time plus road quality when planning trips to different geographical regions of Ecuador.